 The purpose of Phi Theta Kappa is to recognize and encourage scholarship among associate degree students.
-To achieve this purpose the organization provides opportunities for the development of leadership and service.
-Besides becoming involved in chapter, college, and community activities, there are many other benefits to becoming a member.
+To achieve this purpose, the organization provides opportunities for the development of leadership and service.
+Becoming a member offers many benefits in addition to becoming involved in chapter, college and community activities.

 The chapter at Aims Community College is called Beta Lambda Kappa.

 12 credits completed at Aims (i.e., on the student transcript)